Cosmic Void Baryon Acoustic Oscillation Measurement: Evaluation of Sensitivity to Selection Effects: Clustering of Voids with non-uniform incompleteness

-Moreover, we have used \patchy{}-NUR data and the corresponding voids along with uniform randoms for galaxies and the shuffled randoms for voids (hence including incompleteness) to investigate how robust the local cut can be to vastly inadequate randoms for galaxies (see top panel in \reffig{fig:tpcf-radial-avg-loc}).
-It is evident then that despite the larger variance, the correlation function shows no bias, even using the local cut, which indicates that even if we are unable to correct for unknown systematics in the galaxy data, the cross correlation will be robust using the local cut and the void randoms obtained through the algorithm in \citet{Liang2016}.
+Finally, we use the \patchy{}-R data to investigate the robustness of the local cut to vastly inadequate randoms for galaxies (see top panel in \reffig{fig:tpcf-radial-avg-loc}); given that in practice, the void randoms for the observational data are always generated using the shuffling method \citep{Liang2016}.
+To this end, we compute the 2PCFs using uniform randoms for galaxies.
+In this case, despite the larger variance, the correlation function shows little bias, even using the local cut.
+This indicates that even if we are unable to correct for unknown systematics in the galaxy data, the cross correlation can still be unbiased using the local cut and the void randoms obtained through shuffling.
+The robustness of the cross correlation and the fact that it has a larger $\abs{\SNR}$ than both galaxy and void auto correlations make it a promising tool for BAO analysis beyond current standard techniques.

-We have observed that the constant cut is very robust to low sample incompleteness, like the one that can be found in the angular plane of a galaxy survey, and allows to recover the correlations that are expected from a complete sample even using suboptimal randoms for normalization.
+In summary, we find that the constant cut is very robust to low sample incompleteness, such as the ones caused by angular systematic effects of a galaxy survey, as regions with low angular completeness are typically masked in the galaxy catalogues for clustering analysis \citep{Ross2011, Ross2017a}.
+In this case we are able to recover the correlations that are expected from a complete sample without observational systematics.
 On the contrary, when the incompleteness is very high, the void sample suffers from the same systematics as galaxies if the geometry of the survey is not well accounted for in the randoms.
-Furthermore, even using appropriate randoms, the void-void correlation using the $\mathcal{V}_0$ sample shows a large exclusion peak due to the inclusion of very large spheres from undersampled regions.
-In this high incompleteness case, the local cut proposed here avoids these DT spheres and yields a correlation that is compatible with the complete-box one on all scales.
+Furthermore, even using appropriate (shuffled) randoms, the void-void correlation using the $\mathcal{V}_0$ sample shows a large exclusion peak due to the inclusion of very large spheres from undersampled regions.
+In this high incompleteness case, the local cut proposed here avoids these DT spheres and yields a correlation that is compatible with the complete-box measurements on all scales.
 We have also shown that the cross correlation is robust even to very large incompleteness in the galaxy sample as long as appropriate void randoms (shuffled) are used.